How to Put a Stop on the Robocall Epidemic With DoNotPay

 Check Burocratic Items Off Your To-Do List With DoNotPay

-DoNotPay is your pocket robot lawyer that can help reduce the number of administrative tasks on your agenda to a manageable pile.
+DoNotPay is your pocket AI Consumer Champion that can help reduce the number of administrative tasks on your agenda to a manageable pile.
 The app is diverse and can assist you with any issue, whether it is paying or lowering your bills, learning about your airline passenger rights, or canceling any subscription from Weight Watchers to Xbox Live.

-By accessing DoNotPay through the WebApp or by downloading the app for your iOS device, you can bypass the research process related to your problem and go straight to solving what’s been bothering you.
+By accessing DoNotPay through the , you can bypass the research process related to your problem and go straight to solving what's been bothering you.

 Some of the bureaucratic tasks DoNotPay can help you with are: